datalad-handbook/book/docs/challenges/102-101-datasets.rst

 Create a new dataset ``my-dataset`` that is configured to store text files in Git (see previous challenge) and add a ``README.md`` file with some content into it.
 Make sure to save it with a helpful commit message, and inspect your datasets revision history.
+Afterwards, edit the README and save it again.

 .. find-out-more:: Let's go!